 After interviewing as many of the survivors of the resistance at Heart Mountain as he could, and investigating their stories, Abe feels the question for Japanese Americans is not “Why didn’t you resist,” but “Why did you turn your backs on those who resisted?”

-As a reporter for KIRO Newsradio in Seattle, Washington, Abe won numerous awards during his broadcasting career.
-He was honored as a founder of the Seattle chapter of the Asian American Journalists Association and served as a National Vice-President for Broadcast.
+As a reporter for KIRO Newsradio in Seattle, Washington, Abe won numerous regional and national awards during his broadcasting career.
+He was honored as a co-founder of the Seattle chapter of the Asian American Journalists Association and served as a National Vice-President for Broadcast.
 He is currently Director of Communications for the King County Executive in Seattle.

 For the campaign to redress the wrongs of the camps, Abe helped create and produce the first “Days of Remembrance” in Seattle and Portland in 1978 and 1979.
 To continue the campaign, he was instrumental in creation of the National Council for Japanese American Redress in Seattle in 1979, which lobbied for a redress bill and later sued the government for reparations.
 With the American Friends Service Committee, he helped direct a series of symposiums, “Japanese America: Contemporary Perspectives on the Internment.”

-With a B.A. in theater directing from the University of California at Santa Cruz and professional actors’ training at the American Conservatory Theater in San Francisco, Abe was a founding member of the Asian American Theater Workshop (now Theater Company) in San Francisco.
-He was featured as a concentration camp leader in John Korty’s 1976 NBC-TV movie, Farewell to Manzanar.
+With a B.A. in theater directing from the University of California at Santa Cruz and professional actors’ training at the American Conservatory Theater in San Francisco, Abe was an original member of the Asian American Theater Workshop in San Francisco.
+He was featured as a concentration camp collaborator in John Korty’s 1976 NBC-TV movie, Farewell to Manzanar.

 Abe’s own father was incarcerated at Heart Mountain.
 Only after making this film did he learn that his father donated $2 to the Fair Play Committee and subscribed to the Rocky Shimpo newspaper where James Omura’s editorials appeared.